HDG-Community/hdg-wiki-two/content/community/hdg-staff.md

 The **Clerks** are the team who are in charge of the operations of the community server, helping manage its hundreds of users active every day and keeping it a lovely space for folks to discuss the setting and the stories within.
 They handle the high-level policy decisions like the rules and channel layouts, as well as a variety of general moderation responsibilities.

 Finally, the most recent team to join the staff are the **Gardeners**, who assist the Clerks in the day-to-day moderation and management of the server.
 They are the backbone of keeping the Community Server a safe and vibrant place for the the community.
-### Guide Credits
-**Coordinators**
-anna//bool
-skoof!
-teagan

-**Guide Artists**
-GlitchyRobo
-lise-lemonade
-Promilie
-Rae
-Sheepwave
-teagan

-**Guide Writers**
-The Lorets
-Darkfalli
-Stimulacrum

-**Special Thanks**
-The early writers who created the original wiki from which the Guide is based.

-The many, many authors, artists, and other creatives who have brought the Human Domestication Guide setting to life and have shaped what it has become over the past few years.

 ### The HDG Team
 {{< aside staff_amberoth "Amberoth's profile picture." >}}